forwards/website_source/content/data.md

 ### Current Efforts

-The survey sub-team is focused on diversity monitoring with basic demographic summaries through in-depth surveys which aims at exploring obstacles, motivations, involvement in the community.
+The survey sub-team is focused on monitoring diversity and exploring obstacles, motivations, and involvement of useRs in the community.
+Diversity will be monitored via basic demographic summaries from specifically designed surveys or other community surveys (e.g. useR! feedback survey).

 ### Former Efforts